What are the different kinds of book binding?

 Not Mount

 Each page is glued to each other (back to back) with no use of the substrate.
-That is usually the technology used by the internet laboratories (Shutterfly, Mpix, Mixbook etc) .
+That is usually the technology used by the internet laboratories (Shutterfly, Mpix, Mixbook etc).

-Most of the time, pages of the book block (a sheet of photo-paper), are used as endpapers.
+Most of the time, pages of the book block (a sheet of photo paper), are used as endpapers.

 Is a sewn binding or an adhesive binding better for hardcover photo books?

-For a photo-book, sewing pages would mean having a thread running in the middle of the crease.
+For a photo book, sewing pages would mean having a thread running in the middle of the crease.
 That would go against the concept of the lay-flat album.

 Can you recommend a photo book with a lay-flat binding that features premium paper and high-quality printing?

+Sure, at French Touch Photography we have decided to choose the best product on the market for your photos.
 Thus we think that among all the options Silver Halide printing is the best for images.
 It offers an extremely sharp definition and an awesome range of color.
 Even small details would be enjoyed.

-Moreover the RC paper we work with offer resistance to the scratch, to the spill, stain, and a low level of reaction with moisture and temperature variation.
+Moreover the RC paper we work with offers resistance to scratches, spills, stains, and a low level of reaction with moisture and temperature variation.
+We decided to avoid glossy or matte texture and to choose pearl texture (between glossy and matte).

 Finally, to protect albums, we had several types of materials.
-Among all the options, picked the durable one, offering leather, wood, velvet, acrylic options.
+Among all the options, we picked the durable one, offering leather, wood, velvet, acrylic options.